 With the National Disability Insurance Scheme (NDIS) rollout, people-focused, disability support workers are in high demand.
 Melbourne Polytechnic’s Certificate IV in Disability CHC43115 teaches you the skills to pursue a rewarding career in a fast-growing sector.
 Disability support workers provide residential, recreation and respite services to people living with disabilities.
 Job opportunities in disability support are predicted to almost double over the next five years, with over 35,000 job openings forecast every year.

 Melbourne Polytechnic has a significant history in delivering accredited education for the disability sector, working with industry bodies to ensure that all courses are current and representative.
 In this highly-regarded, nationally-recognised disability course, you will learn how to train and support people with disabilities so they can live with more self-reliance, community participation, and wellbeing.
 You will learn under friendly and supportive industry professionals with extensive experience within the disability sector.
 Melbourne Polytechnic’s Certificate IV in Disability CHC43115 offers the chance to develop industry connections and experience when you complete 120 hours of work placement as a disability worker.
 You’ll learn the latest skills and industry knowledge and graduate job-ready.

 You’ll graduate from this course with the skills needed to work independently and coordinate a small team within the disability sector.
 You will be qualified to work in a range of different roles in the disability sector such as lifestyle support officer, senior personal care assistant, behavioural support officer, disability team leader, day support disability officer and senior disability worker.
 You can also choose to further your skills by completing the Diploma of Community Services CHC52015.

-Students in this cohort will be simultaneously enrolled in the 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) to deepen their skills and knowledge of the NDIS and working with an NDIS participant.
+Students in this cohort will be also be simultaneously enrolled in the optional 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) to deepen their skills and knowledge of the NDIS and working with an NDIS participant.
 Fees for this course are listed on the website.

 This course is taught through blended delivery (a combination of remote and on-campus delivery) at Greensborough campus.